A topic from the subject of Introduction to Chemistry in Chemistry.

 Procedure

-3. Development: Place the TLC plate in a developing chamber containing the TLC solvent.
-Allow the solvent to ascend the plate until it reaches about 3/4 height.
+3. Development: Carefully place the TLC plate in the developing chamber containing the TLC solvent.
+Ensure that the solvent level is below the spots.
+Cover the chamber and allow the solvent to ascend the plate until it reaches approximately 3/4 of the plate's height (around 8-10 cm).

-4. Visualization: Remove the plate from the chamber and dry it.
-Spray the plate with the iodine visualization reagent.
-The caffeine spots will appear as dark brown spots.
+4. Visualization: Remove the TLC plate from the developing chamber and immediately mark the solvent front with a pencil.
+Allow the plate to dry completely in a fume hood (iodine is a volatile irritant).
+Expose the plate to iodine vapor in a closed container (iodine chamber).
+The caffeine spots will appear as dark brown or purple spots.

 Significance